Using assembly code with Zig is usually done via inline assembly, or by linking to object files produced by assemblers.

 Calling from Zig

-Next, we’ll call the add function from Zig.
+Next, let’s call the add function from Zig.

 The process is roughly as follows: